twwat/imxup/docs/user/quick-start.md

 ---

-**🎉 You're ready to go!** Start with `python imxup.py --gui` and drag some folders into the queue area.
+**You're ready to go!** Start with `python imxup.py --gui` and drag some folders into the queue area.